wolfwolf17/PBRP-Installer/README.md

 - Goto recovey mode in your phone and connect it to your computer via usb
 - Windows users open pbinstaller.bat and follow from there
 - Linux user open a terminal in PBRP Installer folder and type bash pbinstaller.sh and follow from there

+Note:
+~This installer will only work on A partition devices only.
+This instalelr will not work on devices that uses A/B partition like jesmine.
+~Should work fine with all PitchBlack Recovery 2.8.x & 2.9.x flashable zips.
+~Linux users need fastboot, adb & unzip Installed for this installer to work properly.
+The installer script auto detects most if not all arch & debain based distros & auto installs them.
+If you face any error contact us